 Interesting facts about IBM Cloud

-- IBM is one of several truly global cloud platforms on a scale— but uniquely focused on the transformation of business.
+- IBM is one of several genuinely global cloud platforms on a scale— but uniquely focused on the transformation of business.

-- In 2015, IBM rolled out 8 cloud data centers across 6 continents worldwide with more than 46 cloud data centers.
+- In 2015, IBM rolled out eight cloud data centers across six continents worldwide, with more than 46 cloud data centers.

 - Leading brands, including Ethiad ($700 M), EVRY ($1B), Finnair, ANZ, and Columbia Pipeline, continue to migrate to IBM Cloud services.

 - 500 IBM engineers are actively involved in developing open cloud offerings and innovations for 2015, and Synergy ranked IBM as a top performer and leader in private and hybrid cloud space.

 - IBM provides clients with a variety of locations for data backup and recovery, data location, and the ability to securely analyze data across geographies with 46 global cloud data centers.

 - Seventy-seven thousand active developers use Bluemix’s Watson tools, meaning they have been using the services for the past 30 days.